generalui/openai-api-benchmark/readme.md

 If you wish to contribute to this project, please fork the repository and create a pull request with your changes.
 Ensure that your code follows the project’s style guidelines and includes appropriate tests.

-# License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 # References

-For more details, refer to the article “Do Larger Context Windows Remove the Need for RAG?.”
+For more details, refer to the article [“Do Larger Context Windows Remove the Need for RAG?.”](www.genui.com/resources/inline-context-vs-vector-stores)

-Feel free to reach out if you have any questions or need further assistance.
+Feel free to reach out if you have any questions.